calacademy-research/assembly_etc/README.md

 and the preferred HiC super-scaffolder is [YAHS](https://github.com/c-zhou/yahs).
 You'll need to install them and the CAS version of bioawk, [bioawk_cas](https://github.com/calacademy-research/bioawk.CAS) which has extensions used in several scripts.
+Invoking bioawk_cas for use with fastq or fasta files is done with the shortcut script [bawk]()